Data Visualization is incredibly powerful.

 Create a new application in frevvo and upload this flow to it.
 Add Item and Subtotal as searchable fields.
 Run this flow a few times to create sufficient data.
 While a purchase order can be about any product, I chose office supplies for this demonstration.
 My office supplies consists of Coffee filter, Ballpoint pen, Note pad, Photocopy paper, and Trash bag.
 It’s no accident that it all starts with the coffee filter and ends in the trash bag 🙂

 Test the flow a few times, each time entering various combination of items in the order information table and then saving the form.

 At this point, we have the data, and we want to know which items are more popular than the others.
-Before we build that dashboard, here’s a quick reminder that modern workflow automation software like frevvo is easy to use and comes with many powerful and important capabilities.
+Before we build that dashboard, here’s a quick reminder that a simple workflow solution like frevvo is easy to use and comes with many powerful and important capabilities.